jaksle/anDiffReg/README.md

 - `cov_ols`, `cov_gls` for calculating expected covariance of the anomalous diffusion parameters estimates given their true values,
 - `deconvolve_ols`, `deconvolve_gls` for deconvolving the pdf of estimates obtained from `fit_ols` or `fit_gls` methods which removes the influence of statistical errors.

 See `?` in Julia or `help` in Python for more details.
 These methods work for TA-MSD of FBM trajectories in any dimension.
-The effect of additive noise can be included if its standard deviation is known.
+The effects of additive noise can be included if its standard deviation is known.
 Scripts **exemplaryFitting** show how the basic TA-MSD fitting and analysis could look like.
 Scripts **exemplaryDeconvolution** demonstrate how the deconvolution procedure can be performed.